learningsam20/biommed_eval/docs/architecture.md

 The experiment runner (`backend/scripts/run_evaluation.py`) reuses the online retrieve path.
 Every search records passage IDs and scores.
 Offline indexes are built once and shared by the UI and the 100-query runs.

+How those pieces call each other, and how Recall / MRR / nDCG / judges are computed: **[code-understanding.md](code-understanding.md)**.

 ## Main choices

 | Choice | What we use | Why |